 Now in a triangular formation we open the double doors to the courtyard.

 “Vic, know what else we could do?”

 “From the science building we can figure out a way to hop over to the Bradshaw High.
-It’s right next door and it’d be easier to roof hop than fight off zombies, if it comes down to that.”
+It’s right there, it’d be easier to roof hop than fight zombies.”

 “Good idea.
 CJ, think you’d be up for that?”

 “Parkour!
 My brother goes there, we can meet up…”

 Vic and I look at one another concerned as we crouch behind a wall.

 “We can try…”